kajdreef/slides/morpheus/slides.md

 ]

 ???
-- Focussed view of a subset of the test matrix..

-- Goal: Filter down to aid in improved comprehension of a project's test suite.
+- Drill-downs vis filtering, resulting in a focussed view of test matrix.

 - Type of filters:
   - filter based on test type, e.g., unit, integration, system test;
   - filter based on test result;
   - filter based on coverage.

+- Goal is Filter down to aid in comprehension of a project's test suite by reducing the information presented to a developer.

 ---